demisto/content-docs/docs/contributing/sdk.md

 # Contributing to XSOAR SDK

 Contributions to [`demisto-sdk`](https://github.com/demisto/demisto-sdk) are welcome and appreciated.

+Some common ways to contribute are:

+- Create new commands.
+- Improve existing implementation,
+- Fix bugs.
+- Improve documentation.

 ### Prerequesites